matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - The command creates a bucket called "parent-bucket" in the "us-central1" location with "regional" storage class.

 **4. You are tasked with designing a disaster recovery system in your organization.
-You need to make sure that all applications recover and become available as quickly as possible.
+You need to make sure all applications recover and become available as quickly as possible.
 What storage class is ideal for storing backups of your data if the data is to be stored for two years and is unlikely to be accessed?**